 How to Submit a Proposal

 It is important to provide Research Administrative Services with adequate time to review and prepare all proposal documents prior to the submission of the proposal.
 The proposal and all supporting documents should be received by Research Administrative Services at least 5 business days prior to the submission deadline date, in the same format required by the sponsor (please note VP for Research Memo link above).
-When proposals are submitted to Research Administrative Services for review, the documents must be in final form.
+When proposals are submitted to Research Administrative Services for review, the documents must be in final form and uploaded to the electronic signature and routing process (Application to seek off-campus funds via DocuSign®).
 A proposal in "final form" is complete and contains all necessary sponsor and internal University forms and documentation.

 Please make sure to obtain and utilize a proposal submission checklist.
 Incomplete proposals WILL NOT be accepted for review!